rrb3942/dialoginsight/Readme.md

 	dialoginsight_profile_customer_dialogs{cust="1234",src_ip="192.168.168.1"} 1

 ### Notes on Cardinality ###
-`dialogsight` makes it very easy to create detailed views of your active call dialogs.
+`dialoginsight` makes it very easy to create detailed views of your active call dialogs.
 However one pitfall that you should be aware of is high [cardinality](https://grafana.com/blog/2022/02/15/what-are-cardinality-spikes-and-why-do-they-matter/).
 High cardinality can cause performance issues, both with exporting metrics and querying them.
 Therefore it is important to be mindful of how many potential metrics you may be exporting.

 Lets take the example of: